 Common Problems and How to Deal with Them

-However, the Toby Bridges Scope is not as weatherproof as other scopes of its caliber.
+However, this scope is not as weatherproof as other scopes of its caliber.
 It is only rated as IP65 waterproof, which means it’s not quite as protected against inclement weather, like storms, as other muzzleloader optics.
 Because of this, I can’t recommend taking it into the field if you think that it will rain heavily on your position.

 Key Features